When Should I Worry About...

 Can diet soda cause cancer?

-Some pretty serious claims have been made about the harmful side-effects of diet soda, linking it to high blood pressure, diabetes, dementia and even cancer.
-However, current studies simply aren't conclusive, and these claims remain unverified.
-One important reason for this uncertainty is that no clinical trial has been conducted long enough to sufficiently shed light on the matter.
+Some pretty serious claims have been made about the side effects of diet soda, linking it to high blood pressure, diabetes, dementia and even cancer.

 If you're concerned about the chemicals in diet soda and their impact on your health, consider cutting back on the amount you drink each day and, instead, opt for regular water or sparkling water.